oslokommune/ukeweb_designsystem/src/organisms/navigation/shape_hero/shape_hero.md

 ### Examples

-See a html example with search [here](https://codepen.io/oslokommune/pen/zbLXbV)
+See a html example with search, color util classes and a modifier [here](https://codepen.io/oslokommune/pen/zbLXbV)

 ### Data Fields